pagkly/Zed/Investopedia3/Statute of Frauds.md

 -   Contracts for the sale of land.
 (Leases need not be covered unless they're of a year or more in length.)
 -   Promises to pay an estate’s debt from the personal funds of the executor.
 (However, promises to pay such debt from the estate's funds are not subject to the statute of frauds.)
 -   Contracts for the sale of goods above a specific dollar amount, typically $500.
--   A contract in which one person promises to pay the debt of another person is considered a [surety](https://www.investopedia.com/terms/s/surety.asp), and it is subject to the statute of frauds.1
+-   A contract in which one person promises to pay the debt of another person is considered a [[surety]](https://www.investopedia.com/terms/s/surety.asp), and it is subject to the statute of frauds.1

 ## History of the Statute of Frauds

 The statute of frauds has its roots in the Act for Prevention of Frauds and Perjuryes, which was passed by the English Parliament in 1677.
-The legislation, which stipulated a written contract be used for transactions where a large amount of money was at stake, aimed to prevent some of the misunderstandings and fraudulent activity that can occur when relying on [oral contracts](https://www.investopedia.com/terms/o/oral-contract.asp).1
+The legislation, which stipulated a written contract be used for transactions where a large amount of money was at stake, aimed to prevent some of the misunderstandings and fraudulent activity that can occur when relying on [[oral contracts]](https://www.investopedia.com/terms/o/oral-contract.asp).1

 Indeed, the English legal system of the time suffered from a lack of written evidence.
 The courts were clogged with lawsuits, and cases were often settled by using professional witnesses who were paid for their testimony.
 Perjury and corruption became the norm.1

 As the founders shaped the U.S. government, they drew on the 1677 Act to help shape how business transactions, and disputes over them, should be handled in the new world.
 Like their 17th-century British forebears, the founders decided that written and signed contracts minimized ambiguity by providing a clear record of the agreement.
-That [reduced](https://www.investopedia.com/terms/c/contra-proferentem-rule.asp) the opportunity for later litigation and simplified the settlement of such suits when they occurred.1
+That [[reduced]](https://www.investopedia.com/terms/c/contra-proferentem-rule.asp) the opportunity for later litigation and simplified the settlement of such suits when they occurred.1

 ## Special Considerations